 The UE Radio Capability ID is a short pointer with format defined in TS 23.003 [9] that is used to uniquely identify a set of UE Radio Capabilities.
 The UE Radio Capability ID is assigned either by the serving PLMN or by the UE manufacturer, as follows:

-- Manufacturer-assigned: The UE Radio Capability ID may be assigned by the UE manufacturer in which case it is accompanied with the UE manufacturer information (e.g. TAC field in the IMEI).
-In this case, the UE Radio Capability ID uniquely identifies a set of UE Radio Capabilities for this manufacturer, and together with this UE manufacturer information uniquely identify this set of UE Radio Capabilities in any PLMN.
+- Manufacturer-assigned: The UE Radio Capability ID may be assigned by the UE manufacturer in which case it includes the UE manufacturer information (i.e. a Vendor ID).
+In this case, the UE Radio Capability ID uniquely identifies a set of UE Radio Capabilities for this manufacturerin any PLMN.